 If you have a system from which you record and generates all of your invoices, at the end of the day, you have log into it and manually enter all your time from Clockify.
 Not an awful process, but after a full day of work, it’s the last thing you want to be doing.

 By connecting Clockify to the system, you can automate this repetitive process.

-When a project timer is stopped in Clockify, Zapier can process that time and automatically log it against the correct project in another tool (eg. Salesforce).
+When a project timer is stopped in Clockify, Zapier and Integromat can process that time and automatically log it against the correct project in another tool (eg. Salesforce).